Recruiting Fail Could Easily be Avoided

 The Development from Global Mobility Policy to individual, Customized Offer Letters

-Even rich countries like Liechtenstein (Beck et al., 2018; Hauri et al., 2016) may have a hard time attracting talent.
-Other more traditional expat hubs, like Singapore, London, New York City, the UAE, Hong Kong, and Switzerland, continue leading the ranking despite the high costs of living.
-What makes the difference are their socio-economic policies in which talent growth and management are central priorities.
+Even rich countries like Liechtenstein (Beck et al., 2018; Hauri et al., 2016) may have difficulty attracting talent.
+Other more traditional expat hubs, like Singapore, London, New York City, the UAE, Hong Kong, and Switzerland, continue leading the ranking despite the high living costs.
+What makes the difference is their socio-economic policies, which state that talent growth and management are central priorities.

 The Need for Nomadic Flexibility

-Perhaps even more important to acknowledge is that the world of work as we know has already changed.
+Perhaps even more important to acknowledge is that the world of work has already changed.
 With new technology enabling employees to work almost anywhere and anytime, the classic ‘nine to five’ is outdated.
-In an article published by Sage People even before the pandemic changed companies’ approach, figures speak for themselves: not only do 50% of the US interviewees say they’d like to be more mobile at work, but a good 54% would change jobs if it meant more flexibility.
+In an article published by Sage People, even before the pandemic changed companies’ approach, figures speak for themselves: not only do 50% of the US interviewees say they’d like to be more mobile at work, but a good 54% would change jobs if it meant more flexibility.

 In Global Mobility, Virtual Assignments are an opportunity to give employees the much-longed-for flexibility they seek.
-Despite Virtual Assignments having always been on the rise since the widespread implementation of the internet, it’s easier to see how they’re going to be even more numerous in the aftermath of the coronavirus crisis.
+Despite being on the rise since the widespread implementation of the internet, it’s easier to see how they will be even more numerous in the aftermath of the coronavirus crisis.
 Never before have so many employees worked remotely to guarantee essential business continuity.

-But there is another side of the medal, and this is the portion of talent who seek international experience as part of their decision to join a company.
+However, another side of the medal is the portion of talent seeking international experience as part of their decision to join a company.
 In particular, overseas assignments are becoming more appealing among Millennials, who often see the opportunity to live and work abroad as more rewarding than a pay rise.
 They are called Digital Nomads or Telecommuters.
-According to Smart Gear, 90% of digital nomads plan on working remotely for the rest of their careers, while 94% of them encourage others to try Digital Nomadism themselves.
+According to Smart Gear, 90% of digital nomads plan on working remotely for the rest of their careers, while 94% encourage others to try Digital Nomadism themselves.

 Whether or not you’re having trouble attracting talent, here are six basics to add to your recruiting suite that you should consider during and after the recruiting process.

-1 – Make Sure They Have a Realistic Picture
+1 – Make Sure International Hires Have a Realistic Picture

-It is useful to include this information on your careers page to make it more of a relocation portal and less of a job listing.
-Workable offers a service to help you in this process.
+Including this information on your careers page is helpful to make it more of a relocation portal and less of a job listing.
 Not only will candidates benefit from this information, but so will your company: showing what candidates want to know during the overseas job hiring process builds your credibility from the beginning.

 2 – Help with the Move of Household Goods

 Among Expats and Expat Spouses, the phase of moving abroad is often cited as the most stressful one.
-Moving out doesn’t take one day only: there are farewells, often a party, and especially when small kids are involved, the family needs to stay with friends or in a hotel room.
+Moving out doesn’t take one day only: there are farewells, usually a party, and especially when small kids are involved, the family needs to stay with friends or in a hotel room.
 While Expats are still busy handing their work over and finalizing conversations with clients, Expat Spouses are often alone in coordinating all the logistics behind the move.
 That’s why they must be connected with a moving company.
-Having someone who takes care of their house goods until they are settled in the new location surely spares the Expat family from a lot of stress.
-If you are looking for a global relocation company, consider paying a visit to the Keller Swiss Group.
-They offer relocation services, household removals, business relocation, and household storage services, both in Switzerland and worldwide.
+Having someone who takes care of their house goods until they are settled in the new location spares the Expat family from stress.
+If you are looking for a global relocation company, consider Keller Swiss Group.
+They offer relocation services, household removals, business relocation, and household storage services in Switzerland and worldwide.

 3 – Take the Anxiety out of Immigration by Working with a Pro

 Organizing support with immigration is another helpful and efficient way of helping the expat family during the stressful pre-assignment phase.
-In recent years, the process of obtaining work permits and visas has become more complex.
+In recent years, obtaining work permits and visas has become more complex.
 Letting Expats and Expat Spouses navigate this sea of bureaucracy all alone would put them under an incredible and unnecessary amount of stress.
-When it comes to immigration compliance, each case is different and needs to be examined thoroughly.
-Some relocation companies, like BecomeLocal in Switzerland, are specialists in this field.
-They can help you handle the permit process, write applications and submit them to the authorities, and instruct professionals and executives to obtain visas, sparing your organization and the expat family a lot of hustle.
-If you need immigration support in other countries, please reach out to me as I can refer you to a global network.
+Regarding immigration compliance, each case is different and needs to be examined thoroughly.
+Some relocation companies, like BecomeLocal in Switzerland, specialize in this field.
+They can help you handle the permit process, write applications, and submit them to the authorities.
+Instruct professionals and executives to obtain visas, sparing your organization and the expat family a lot of hustle.
+If you need immigration support in other countries, please get in touch with me, and I will refer you to a global network.
+Also, I can highly recommend the RelocateYou App.

 4 – Provide Spouse Career Support and A Pre-Hire Assessment for the Spouse

 The effects that International Assignments have on the Expat Spouse’s well-being and state of mind are often underestimated.
-For some Expat Spouses, the sudden change from independent career person to stay-at-home parent has a strong psychological impact, even more so if getting a working visa is not possible.
-Coaching is a very powerful tool with which companies can support Expat Spouses.
-With the help of a Career Coach, some Expat Spouses manage to start their businesses while living abroad, thus finding deeper fulfillment in the experience.
-It is also very fair to the Expat Spouse to have a realistic idea of whether their profile leads to potential employment in the host market or whether their chances of finding work are slim.
+For some Expat Spouses, the sudden change from independent career person to stay-at-home parent has a strong psychological impact, even more so if getting a working visa is impossible.
+Coaching is a potent tool that companies can use to support expat spouses with the help of a Career Coach, some Expat Spouses manage to start their businesses while living abroad, thus finding deeper fulfillment in the experience.
+It is also very fair to the Expat Spouse to have a realistic idea of whether their profile leads to potential employment in the host market or their chances of finding work are slim.
 An Expat Spouse Coach can also help with a pre-hire assessment for the Expat Spouse.
 Also, clarify and be honest about their entitlement to a work permit to avoid disappointment at arrival.

 5 – Consult them on Technical Issues